https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_1_Docker_Intro.md

 If you think of a funny thing for the Docker whale to say be sure to replace the message above with it and send the image to your friends.

+If the command didn't work try following the previous steps again.

 -----
 ### Check your curl installation